liyiying/Feature_Critic/README.md

     }
  ```

- # Download datasets and models
+ ## Download datasets and models

- ## Preparation
+ ### Preparation
+We provide two ways to download datasets and trained models on our MEGA network disk:
+(i) Download directly from the link and put them under the corresponding project dir:
+PACS dataset is on  https://mega.nz/#F!jBllFAaI!gOXRx97YHx-zorH5wvS6uw. pacs_data and pacs_label can be put under ```<home_dir>/data/PACS/```.
+All trained models of VD and PACS are on  https://mega.nz/#F!rRkgzawL!qoGX4bT3sif88Ho1Ke8j1Q, and they can be put under `<home_dir>/model_output/`.  ＊＊The models under the ```<Feature_Critic>``` folder are the Feature_Critic trained models that can be utilized directly.＊＊
+VD dataset download should follow the instructions below.

- We provide two ways to download datasets and models on our MEGA network disk: (i) download directly from the link and put them under the corresponding project dir; (ii) install the network disk command line tool first and then use our script for downloading.
+(ii) Install the network disk command line tool first and then use our script for downloading.
 ```
 (1) Download the soure code of MEGA tool. git clone https://github.com/meganz/MEGAcmd.git